There are many reasons why your house may not be selling. But every house will have a buyer…at the right price.

 In the above reasons why your house won’t sell I have covered a few options open to you to consider.
 But there are other options that you could try if you can’t sell your house.

-Let your house to tenants
+Let your house to tenants and become a landlord

 Not everyone wants to become a landlord, especially since the introduction of the ‘tenant tax.’
 There are also the many problems associated with renting properties, which isn’t for everyone.